ziqian98/Web-Search-Engine-System/QryEval/ReadMe.txt

   * Modify the getScore method of each query operator of type QrySop to to implement the Indri score combinations.

 This architecture makes it easy to support multiple retrieval models within one implementation.

-The ScoreList class provides a very simple implementation of a score list.
+The ScoreList class provides an implementation of a score list.

-The InvList class provides a very simple implementation of an inverted list.
+The InvList class provides an implementation of an inverted list.

 Query expansion and text mining operations require random access to document term vectors.
 (Recall that a document term vector is a parsed representation of a document.
 See lecture notes for details.)
 The TermVector class provides a simple, Indri-like API that gives access to the number of terms in a document, the vocabulary of terms that occur in the document, the terms that occur at each position in the document, and the frequency of each term.

-This software requires the following extensions to the Lucene libraries:
-  - QryEvalExtensions.jar